Primitive Dough Box Table

 This is our primitive dough box table.
-This is a simple looking country piece, the sides of the dough box extend to the ground to create the table’s legs.
-The top is hinged so it can be lifted up to reveal a storage space underneath.
-Dough boxes were used in early America to store dough while it was rising.
-Some, like this one had legs to raise the box up to a comfortable working height so that the dough could be kneaded on the top.
-We kept this one closer to coffee table height thinking it would make a great little table.
+We designed it to be a simple looking country piece.
+The sides of the dough box extend to the ground to create the table’s legs.
+We have hinged the top so it can be lifted up to reveal a storage space underneath.
+Dough boxes were used in early America to store dough while it was rising and some like this one had legs to raise the box up to a comfortable working height so that the dough could be kneaded on the top.
+We built this one closer to coffee table height in order to make a great little table.
 This one is shown in mustard over black milk paint with medium distressing.

 Your choice of color and level of distressing.